jrzaurin/pytorch-widedeep/docs/01_Preprocessors_and_utils.md

 `text_utils` are: `simple_preprocess`, `get_texts`, `pad_sequences`, `build_embeddings_matrix`

 `fastai_utils` is the fastai's [transforms](https://github.com/fastai/fastai/blob/master/fastai/text/transform.py) module (with some minor adaptations to function outside the fastai library).
 Therefore, **all credit to Jeremy Howard and his team**.
 The reason for using fastai's `transforms` module instead of using directly the library is simply because the library is gigantic, and has a large number of dependencies.
-I wanted to keep this package minimalistic and "light", and the only functions/classes I need are in that module.
+I wanted to keep this package as light as possible, and the only functions/classes I need are in that module.

 All utilities within that module are available in `pytorch-widedeep` via the `utils` module, so make sure you have a look because some functions there are quite handy.
 Here I will only focus on two: `Tokenizer` and `Vocab`.